Monday, December 23, 2024

 Why a person is not at the front is another question, including deferments.
 After all, it may be that a person has legal grounds for a deferment, but it also happens that a person actually evades military registration and ignores subpoenas.

-“If a person is convicted of a minor crime, he can join the ranks of the Armed Forces of Ukraine”
+“If a person has been convicted of a minor crime, he can join the ranks of the Armed Forces of Ukraine”

 First Deputy Chairman of the National Police Maxim Tsutskiridze said that those liable for military service who received suspended sentences for evading military service will be subject to mobilization in the future.
 These suspended sentences, what are they for?